qhwa/blog/posts/2021/08-01-thinking-in-elixir.md

 Now let's implement the function `what_to_buy/3`.

-We may write something straightforward with `if` and `cond` which are common logic controls.
+We may write something straightforward with the standard logic controls: `if` and `cond`.

 ```elixir
 def what_to_buy(now, demands, item_seen) do